rvantonisse/atom-theme-developer-night-syntax/README.md

 > (syntax preview image)

+> :warning: This syntax theme is still fresh and under development.
+Colors are set, but there will be some minor improvements to syntax variables.

 Enjoy this dark syntax theme for Atom.
 Focussed on front-end languages like HTML, CSS and JavaScript.

 > Low contrast, but still accessible syntax theme.
 Reduced blue light, used to highlight the most important parts of your code.